Dr Dan Faircloth BEng(Hons) MSc PhD MInstP MIET CEng

 The RAL Front End Test Stand (FETS) is being constructed to demonstrate a chopped H− beam of up to 60 mA at 3 MeV with 50 pps and sufficiently high beam quality for future high-power proton accelerators (HPPA).
 This paper details the first stage of construction- the installation of the ion source.

-Magnet in the ISIS Penning Ion Source
+34. Modifications to the Analysing Magnet in the ISIS Penning Ion Source [387 kB]

 Proceedings of EPAC08, June 2008

 A full 3D electromagnetic finite element analysis and particle tracking study has been undertaken of the ISIS Penning surface plasma ion source using CST Particle Studio 2008.
-The existing 90° analysing magnet is found to have a sub-optimal magnetic field index, causing beam divergence and contributing to beam loss.
+The existing 90� analysing magnet is found to have a sub-optimal magnetic field index, causing beam divergence and contributing to beam loss.
 Different magnet pole piece geometries are modelled and the effect of space charge investigated.
 Based on this modelling, three new sets of poles are manufactured and tested on the Ion Source Development Rig.

-31. Improving the ISIS Emittance
+33. Improving the ISIS Emittance Scanner Software [157 kB]

 Proceedings of EPAC08, June 2008